joelek/wtf/readme.md

 ### Test runner

 The package includes a deterministic test runner that may be launched using the `[npx] wtf` command.
-The test runner may be used to locate, run and collect information from supported test units.
+The test runner may be used to locate, run and collect information from supported test files.

-By default, the `./source/` and `./src/` paths will be recursively scanned for supported units.
+By default, the `./source/` and `./src/` paths will be recursively scanned for supported files.
 File or directory paths may be explicitly specified using the `--path=<path>` argument.

-A test unit is identified as supported through having a filename matching one of the configured patterns for which a command is specified.
+A test file is identified as supported through having a filename matching one of the configured patterns for which a command is specified.
 The default commands are:

 * The `node` command for all filenames matching the `*.test.js` pattern.
 * The `ts-node` command for all filenames matching the `*.test.ts` pattern.

 Commands may be explicitly specified using the `--runner=<pattern>:<command>` argument.

-The test runner launches the corresponding command for each test unit and collects the output from the operations.
-The units are run in sequence as separate processes, providing a clean slate for each unit by eliminating runtime contamination.
+The test runner launches the corresponding command for each test file and collects the output from the operations.
+The files are run in sequence as separate processes, providing a clean slate for each file by eliminating runtime contamination.

-The test runner is deterministic if and only if each test unit is deterministic.
-Units verifying functionality of or through external systems such as file systems, databases or APIs should be constructed with this in consideration.
+The test runner is deterministic if and only if each test file is deterministic.
+Files verifying functionality of or through external systems such as file systems, databases or APIs should be constructed with this in consideration.

-A unit is considered having executed successfully if the command returns the EXIT_SUCCESS (0) status code.
+A file is considered having executed successfully if the command returns the EXIT_SUCCESS (0) status code.
 Any non-zero status code is considered a failure.
-The test runner itself signals the combined outcome of all units through the EXIT_SUCCESS (0) or EXIT_FAILURE (1) status codes.
+The test runner itself signals the combined outcome of all files through the EXIT_SUCCESS (0) or EXIT_FAILURE (1) status codes.

 #### Logging